AdobeDocs/campaign-classic.en/help/campaign/using/setting-up-marketing-campaigns.md

 ![](assets/s_ncs_user_waiting_file_extraction.png)

-On the extraction request date, the extraction file is created and the delivery status changes to **[!UICONTROL File to approve]** .
+On the extraction request date, the extraction file is created and the delivery status changes to **[!UICONTROL File to approve]**.

 ![](assets/s_ncs_user_file_extract_to_valid.png)

 You can view the content of the extracted file (by clicking its name), approve it or, if necessary, change the format and re-launch the extraction using the links on the dashboard.

 Once the file has been approved, you can send the notification e-mail to the router.
-For more on this, refer to [Starting an offline delivery](../../campaign/using/setting-up-marketing-campaigns.md#starting-an-offline-delivery)
+For more on this, refer to [Starting an offline delivery](../../campaign/using/setting-up-marketing-campaigns.md#starting-an-offline-delivery).

 ## Starting a delivery {#starting-a-delivery}